siofracarthy/cinema/README.md

 it displays all the content of the Film the user selects.
 Created 'app.blade.php' which displays a navigation bar to the user in which you can click 'All Films' or 'Add new Films'.

 3. Made attributes in 'FilmController.php' to be required and gave limits e.g 'description' => 'required|max:500' makes it so the description can only be a max of 500 in length.
 Also gave 'film_image' a name of 'film_image_name' so that when the user inputs a file when creating a film it will give the image a unique name and stores the file in a public disk

+4. Made function 'destroy' in order to allow the user to delete films.
+Also function 'update' which allows the user to update films after editing them.
+Added 'edit.blade.php' which allows the user to edit any selected film.